OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-01.md

 ## Joel 1:1

-The word of the Lord that came to Joel, son of Pethuel.
+Then the word of the Lord came to Joel, son of Pethuel.

 ## Joel 1:2